-Ms. Wheeler represents employees with various types of claims, including those brought under Title VII of the Civil Rights Act, the Family Medical Leave Act (FMLA), the Age Discrimination in Employment Act (ADEA), the American’s with Disabilities Act (ADA), and the Fair Labor Standards Act (FLSA).
-Ms. Wheeler also represents employees in governmental administrative proceedings, including those held before the Texas Workforce Commission and the U.S. Equal Employment Opportunity Commission.
+Ms. Wheeler represents employees with various types of claims, including Title VII of the Civil Rights Act, the Family Medical Leave Act (FMLA), the Age Discrimination in Employment Act (ADEA), the Americans with Disabilities Act (ADA), and the Fair Labor Standards Act (FLSA).
+Ms. Wheeler represents employees in various forums that include state court, federal court, and administrative proceedings before the Texas Workforce Commission and the U.S. Equal Employment Opportunity Commission.

-Additionally, Ms. Wheeler has represented countless clients before Administrative Law Judges of the State Office of Administrative Hearings.
+Ms. Wheeler began her legal career in 2005 as a criminal defense attorney, protecting the rights of her clients in the criminal justice system.
+For many years, Ms. Wheeler fought to protect clients from wrongful criminal convictions and to make sure her clients were treated fairly.
+Additionally, Ms. Wheeler represented countless clients before Administrative Law Judges of the Texas State Office of Administrative Hearings.
 In a system where the odds were against her clients, Ms. Wheeler’s knowledge of law and procedure, along with her attention to detail when examining the evidence, resulted in numerous favorable administrative rulings.
-Due to her success, Ms. Wheeler was invited by the Tarrant County Criminal Defense Lawyer’s Association to share her strategies with other lawyers.
+Due to her successes with administrative hearings, Ms. Wheeler was invited by the Tarrant County Criminal Defense Lawyer’s Association to speak and share her strategies with other lawyers.

 Aside from working to protect employee rights, Ms. Wheeler provides valuable counsel to her clients.
-When employees face discrimination, are terminated after long careers with an employer, or face retaliation for standing up against injustice, the experience can be quite emotional.
+When employees face discrimination, are terminated after long careers with their employers, or face retaliation for standing up against injustice, the experience can be quite emotional.
 In order for her clients to make the best decisions possible under the strain of dealing with workplace injustice, Ms. Wheeler offers honest, valuable advice to help employees seeking legal guidance.